Bank accounts help us to manage our money and many offer other unique benefits too.

 In their simplest form, bank accounts are just a running total of the assets or liabilities an individual (or business) has with a particular institution.
 Beyond that, each different account is run based on pre-defined rules.
 These rules might include the interest rates payable on balances and debts, the methods by which accounts can be managed (cheque, debit card, direct debit etc) and other elements that make the account more or less attractive to people wanting particular functionality.
 The way these rules/elements are combined define what category a particular bank account is seen as being part of.

-However, despite the fact that in their widest sense savings, loans, credit cards etc are all bank accounts, it is widely accepted bank accounts refers, in general parlance, to the most ubiquitous form of account; the current account.
+However, despite the fact that in their broadest sense savings, loans, credit cards etc are all bank accounts, it is widely accepted bank accounts refers, in general conversation, to the most popular form of account; the current account.

-Any UK resident over the age of 16 (for some banks 18) can open a bank account; however based on individual circumstances not everybody will be eligible for all types of accounts.
+Generally, any UK resident over the age of 16 (for some banks 18) can open a current account; however each account has particular eligibility criteria which can limit who will be accepted.

-Some bank accounts have minimum monthly deposit requirements that customers are required to make to hold the account.
-Applicants are usually subject credit checking and if you have a poor credit score, you might find you are not eligible to open certain accounts.
-In this instance, basic bank accounts or prepaid bank accounts can offer a reasonable alternative.
+For instance, some accounts have minimum monthly deposit requirements that customers are required to make to hold the account.
+Equally, bank account applicants are usually subject to credit checks.
+If you have a poor credit score, you might find you are not eligible to open certain accounts.
+In these circumstances, basic accounts or prepaid bank accounts can offer a reasonable alternative.

 There are several different types of bank account available in the UK which, depending on the purpose of the account and your personal financial circumstances, you might choose to open.